-This Biblically based book by Dr. Jonathan Henry is a great introduction to the universe that will capture the attention of any budding astronomer.
+This Biblically based book by Dr. Danny Faulkner is a great introduction to the universe that will capture the attention of any budding astronomer.
 Every page has color pictures with text to beautifully illustrate your journey through the universe.

 One of my favorite parts is about the sun.
 Life on earth would be totally impossible if our sun were a variable star.
 Unlike other stars, our sun varies only a few tenths of one percent.
 Thank God for our constant sun!